Skip to main content

 A cloud SAST vendor that ingests your application code is, by the plain reading of HIPAA, a potential business associate.
 The code references PHI shapes, the dataflow between them, and the access-control logic that protects them.
 Vendors disagree on whether their static analyzer "really" receives PHI (the source code is not the data itself), but the conservative reading from most healthcare general counsels is: if the vendor reasonably could reconstruct PHI dataflow from what they receive, list them.

 Vulkro receives no source code.
 Ever.
 The binary runs on your machine, reads files on your filesystem, writes a report.
-No account, no telemetry, no upload, no remote control plane.
+No upload and no remote control plane; the account entitlement check carries six usage fields (product, install id, version, operating system, timestamp, and a scan counter), never code, paths, or findings, and air-gapped machines run on a license file with no network access at all.
 The manifesto covers the architectural commitment in full.

 The downstream consequence: Vulkro does not require a BAA because there is no business-associate relationship to govern.
 Your security and compliance team can adopt the scanner without the 8-to-12-week vendor-onboarding cycle a new BAA implies.